sgrill1/BinarySearchAlgorithm/README.md

 # Binary Search Algorithm
-My fourth Java project, writing a quick sort algorithm.
+My fourth Java project, writing a binary search algorithm.

 ## Project Aims
 To continue with my introduction to working with Java and sorting algorithms.
 This was an mvc style project using the maven quick-start archtype.
 This was the fourth preliminary project to the Sort Manager project that can be found on at https://github.com/sgrill1/SortManager.